guptakaran11/grasskode-website/content/post/travel/kashmir-great-lakes.md

 <img src="https://farm2.staticflickr.com/1942/44887772494_8a82a4c628_c.jpg" alt="No alternate">
 <em>A walk in the park</em>
 </div>
-It was a cakewalk today related to what we have been through till now.
+It was a cakewalk today compared to what we had been through till now.
 We got our IDs checked one more time at the army camp.
 After a considerably long walk on the high altitude meadow, we started our descent to the Gadsar valley.
-It was a gradual decline on loose mud and gravel for quite a distance.
-At the end of it we crossed a small and muddy and slippery glacier which connected the meadow to the Gadsar valley.
+It was a gradual decline with loose mud and gravel towards the end.
+At the end of it we crossed a small and muddy and slippery glacier over to the Gadsar valley.

 Once we reached the camp a debate started between the group on whether we should proceed to the Krishansar Vishansar lake.
 There were two parties like in any debate.
-We had reached at around 1 PM and it was another "four" hours to the next lake.
+We had reached at around 1 PM and it was another "four" hours to the next campsite.
 What we had been seeing was that after noon the weather in the passes became unpredictable, so after a lot of debate we decided to camp at the Gadsar valley and go to a nearby lake.
 With the help of Shuja and Aamir we reached a secluded lake or a ditch of water compared to the lakes we had seen.
 The plan was to swim here.
 The lake was baptised by the group as _B square_ a.k.a Brown and Blue.
 It was a very welcome change and everyone was glad we camped here.

 <div class="postimg">
 <img src="https://farm2.staticflickr.com/1910/43801721430_63e3f40ebe_c.jpg" alt="No alternate">
 <em>B Square, our private lake</em>
 </div>

-I forgot to mention one thing.
-On our way back from _B Square_ lake we saw multiple groups making their way to the Gadsar valley(most probably the ones who got stuck due to rains yesterday).
+On our way back from _B Square_ lake we saw multiple groups making their way to the Gadsar valley(most probably the ones who got stuck the previous day due to rains).
 It was too late for them to make the journey till Satsar, so it was a full house of campers at Gadsar valley that night.

 As always, Tyagi and BBC were on one side of our tent and the girls to the other.
 The three musketeers were positioned across our tent.
 People were getting tangled in each other's tent ropes this day; we had bonded that well by now :stuck_out_tongue_closed_eyes:

 Oh! so many things happened on this day, our dinner tent flew off in the wind.
 The support staff was able to recover it but apparently we lost one part and could not put it back up given the amount of wind we were in :unamused:

-The photogaphy enthusiasts took shots of the milky way this night as we were blessed with clear skies after a very cloudy evening.
+The photography enthusiasts took shots of the milky way this night as we were blessed with clear skies after a very cloudy evening.
 I also learnt about shooting stars and the orbitting satellites that are visible in the night from Shuja.

 <div class="postimg">
 <img src="https://farm2.staticflickr.com/1935/43488288840_ef1581083d_c.jpg" alt="No alternate">